Archaeological Institute of America

 Lerna VIII: The Historical Greek Village by Brice Erickson with University of California Santa Barbara, published by the American School of Classical Studies as part of its series on the work at Lerna.
 The volume will be the first to shed light on the later phases of activity at this famous prehistoric site.
 The Subvention will support the inclusion of ten color figures, illustrating the surface treatments on various pottery types, as well as a series of color thin-sections, the latter being vital to the presentation of the petrographic analysis.

-New Directions in Cypriot Archaeology by Dr. Catherine Kearns of the University of Chicago and Dr. Sturt W. Manning of Cornell University, published by Cornell University Press.
+New Directions in Cypriot Archaeology, edited by Dr. Catherine Kearns of the University of Chicago and Dr. Sturt W. Manning of Cornell University, published by Cornell University Press.
 This volume has two aims, the first being to describe the substantive work being done by a new generation of archaeologists on Cyprus, presenting results from major field projects undertaken by international and Cypriot archaeological teams; the second aim is to act as an informative tool for Mediterranean archaeology more broadly, in terms of teaching and research methods.
 The Subvention will be used towards manuscript and illustration preparation, copy-editing, and ebook conversion, in order to make the volume more affordable and accessible for course use.

 Excavations at Nemea IV: The Shrine of Opheltes by Jorge Bravo, III of University of Maryland, published by the University of California Press.
 This publication, the fourth and final in the Excavations at Nemea series, focuses on the hero shrine of Opheltes/Archemoros at the ancient Greek site and the associated Nemean Games.
 The volume collects, surveys, and analyzes all the literary evidence and material remains from the shrine at Nemea from over the past 40 years, making it the most complete analysis of an important Greek religious and athletic site yet published.
 The Subvention will be used to offset general production costs, including its extensive image program and special design elements.